 If fish that has been frozen is offered for sale in a thawed or partly thawed condition, it must be labelled with the word 'defrosted'.

 Fish that has been smoked should be labelled as such.
-Where appropriate this should include an indication if it was cold smoked (which will require thorough cooking) or hot smoked.
+Where appropriate this should indicate whether it was cold smoked (which will require thorough cooking) or hot smoked.

 Care should be taken to ensure your labelling clearly distinguishes smoked and smoke flavour products.
 Only fish that has been actually flavoured by smoking can be labelled 'smoked'.
 Those treated with smoke solution must be labelled 'smoke flavour'.